-- Our plan's outpatient drug coverage (which includes Part D and Medicaid drugs) cannot pay for a drug that would already be covered under Medicare Part A or Part B. Drugs covered under Medicare Part A or Part B are covered by Absolute Total Care for free, but they are not considered part of your outpatient prescription drug benefits. - Our plan cannot cover a drug purchased outside the United States and its territories. - If you have questions, please call Absolute Total Care at 1-855-735-4398 (TTY: 711) from 8 a.m. to 8 p.m., Monday through Friday.
-After hours, on weekends and on federal holidays, you may be asked to leave a message.
-Your call will be returned within the next business day.
-The call is free.
-For more information, visit http://mmp.absolutetotalcare.com.

-The use of the drug must be either approved by the Food and Drug Administration or supported by certain reference books as a treatment for your condition.
+- Our plan's outpatient drug coverage (which includes Part D and Medicaid drugs) cannot pay for a drug that would already be covered under Medicare Part A or Part B. Drugs covered under Medicare Part A or Part B are covered by Absolute Total Care for free, but they are not considered part of your outpatient prescription drug benefits. - Our plan cannot cover a drug purchased outside the United States and its territories. - The use of the drug must be either approved by the Food and Drug Administration or supported by certain reference books as a treatment for your condition.
 Your doctor might prescribe a certain drug to treat your condition, even though it was not approved to treat the condition.
 This is called off-label use.
 Our plan usually does not cover drugs when they are prescribed for off-label use.